Prairie Skink (Plestiodon septentrionalis)

 All of Iowa’s lizards are quick and rely on speed to escape when they are out and about.
 Skinks look like small snakes slithering through the brush as they move their bodies in a very serpentine way when they run.
 One must use caution when trying to capture skinks.
 Often one will end up with nothing but a wriggling tail as the lizard scoots off to safety.
 Skinks may break their tails off by themselves by pushing it against a solid structure.
 The tail will regenerate, but it will have no pattern, will have slightly different scalation, and will never be as long as the original one.

 All five species of Iowa’s lizards eat small invertebrates such as crickets, grasshoppers, beetles, spiders, caterpillars, which they chase down and eat.
-They mash their food up with their strong jaws before swallowing it.
+They mash their food up with their strong jaws before swallowing their prey.